 - What Is DataHawk’s Product Alerting Tool?

-- How to use DataHawk Product Alerting Tool?
+- How to Use DataHawk’s Product Alerting Tool?

-DataHawk’s Product alerting tool is a customizable notification tool that allows you to receive daily email alerts based on the custom triggers and rules related to changes in any product on Amazon, should they be yours, or your competitors’.
-These changes could be in:
+DataHawk’s Amazon Product Monitoring and Amazon Product Alerting Tool allows you to adopt a hands-off approach by doing the work for you.
+The data-powered business software is a customizable notification tool that enables you to receive daily email alerts based on custom triggers and rules related to changes in any product on Amazon, should they be yours or your competitors’.
+These changes include: